 Since the 1960s the emission of dollars abroad through US external deficits has fuelled the growth of liquid international money markets (Eurodollar bank deposits) domiciled outside the US.

 These offshore markets — with the City of London being the first and biggest — usefully supplement the domestic Fed-governed system’s supply of dollar-denominated credit with a private pool of dollar balances.

-Offshore banking centres and tax havens flourish in jurisdictions that were created and now endure for the purpose of financial racketeering, for laundering the blood-stained proceeds of arms trading, gold smuggling, drug trafficking, prostitution and gambling.
+Offshore banking centres and tax havens flourish in jurisdictions that were created and now endure for the purpose of financial racketeering.
+These launder the blood-stained proceeds of arms trading, gold smuggling, drug trafficking, prostitution and gambling.